A Life without a Cell Phone? WHAT???

 The personal information age has come.
 No longer are cell phones a luxury but now a necessity.
 Now called Smartphones, they have become more than communication and phone calling devices since the introduction of the iPhone in June of 2007.
 Smartphones are now lightweight with cameras, music players, news collectors, texting machines, mini-personal computers, and gaming centers.Cell phones are a big part of our lives and our society.

 Are Smartphones good or bad?
 Let me explain with a little story.
 My wife and I were leaving a popular restaurant on prom night at the local high school.
 A lot of the kids came to the restaurant for their prom night dinner.
 As we stepped into the parking lot after dinner and there was a group of 10-12 teenagers all dressed up.
 The guys were looking great in their tuxedos and girls were beautiful in their prom dresses.
 You could tell that the girls had spent a better part of the day at salons having their hair and nails done for the occasion.
 The strange thing about this was that here was 10-12 human beings standing in a circle all with their head down, not speaking to or looking at one another.
 Instead each one was looking at their own smartphones and their fingers were busy text messaging on their phones.
 Not one of these teens was speaking to the ones standing right next to them.
-No human interaction whatsoever $6 with each other.
-The only interaction each was having was with their smartphone.
-It was evident that one was texting someone else in the group.
+No human interaction whatsoever with each other.
+The only interaction each were having was with their smartphone.
+It was extremely evident that each kid was texting someone else in the same group.